-If the Dean of Student Affairs or designee determines that the student's misconduct warrants expulsion [see CONFERENCE, above], the Board shall convene to conduct an expulsion hearing.
+If the Dean of Students or designee determines that the student's misconduct warrants expulsion [see CONFERENCE, above], the Board shall convene to conduct an expulsion hearing.
 The College President or designee shall inform the student of the date, time, and place of the Board meeting at which the appeal will be on the agenda for presentation to the Board.
 The notice shall contain the contents described at DISCIPLINARY APPEALS COMMITTEE-CONTENTS OF NOTICE, above.

-The College President or designee shall provide the Board the documentation presented by the Dean of Student Affairs.
+The College President or designee shall provide the Board the documentation presented by the dean of students.